hyperionix/docs/content/guide/package-1.md

 ```
 Verify package My Process Created...
 OK
 ```
 This is what probe package definition looks like.
 It depends on `MyNtCreateUserProcess` hook.
-The clone hyperionix packages already has a `NtCreateUserProcess` hook definition and `Process Created` probe but we wrote our here for the sake of the example.
+The cloned hyperionix packages already has a `NtCreateUserProcess` hook definition and `Process Created` probe but we wrote our here for the sake of the example.

 `onEntry` is a package callback which will be executed in the context of the hook on the function entry.
 Detailed information about package callbacks could be found [here](package-callbacks).
 Currently we just print a message inside the callback.
 So if the Hook package is loaded all calls of `NtCreateUserProcess` syscall will call corresponding `onEntry` callback.
 ## Package test